 The Contractor shall ensure proper packaging so as to provide protection as set in these conditions and technical specifications.
 The packaging shall remain the property of the Contractor and shall be disposed of adequately in line with legal requirements.
 Any costs involved shall be borne by the Contractor.

 Article 43: Payments: General Principles

 43.1 Payments will be made in Euro.
+This is a Bill of Quantities works contract.

 Payments shall be authorized and paid by the Contracting Authority.